Enabling network communication from Amazon Aurora to other AWS services - Amazon Aurora

 For an Aurora DB cluster to be public, it must be marked as publicly accessible.
 If you look at the details for the DB cluster in the AWS Management Console, Publicly Accessible is Yes if this is the case.
 The DB cluster must also be in an Amazon VPC public subnet.
 For more information about publicly accessible DB instances, see Working with a DB cluster in a VPC.
 For more information about public Amazon VPC subnets, see Your VPC and subnets.

 If your Aurora DB cluster isn't publicly accessible and in a VPC public subnet, it is private.
 You might have a DB cluster that is private and want to use one of the features that requires this network configuration.
 If so, configure the cluster so that it can connect to Internet addresses through Network Address Translation (NAT).
-As an alternative for Amazon S3, Amazon SageMaker, and AWS Lambda, you can instead configure the VPC to have a VPC endpoint for the other service associated with the DB cluster's route table, see Working with a DB cluster in a VPC.
+As an alternative for Amazon S3, Amazon SageMaker AI, and AWS Lambda, you can instead configure the VPC to have a VPC endpoint for the other service associated with the DB cluster's route table, see Working with a DB cluster in a VPC.
 For more information about configuring NAT in your VPC, see NAT gateways.
 For more information about configuring VPC endpoints, see VPC endpoints.
 You can also create an S3 gateway endpoint to access your S3 bucket.
 For more information, see Gateway endpoints for Amazon S3.

 You might also have to open the ephemeral ports for your network access control lists (ACLs) in the outbound rules for your VPC security group.
 For more information on ephemeral ports for network ACLs, see Ephemeral ports in the Amazon Virtual Private Cloud User Guide.